CBIM: Concerned Black Image Makers

 Co-founded by Zakkiyyah Najeebah + G' Jordan Williams

-Founded in the fall of 2017, EXPOSURE is a collective of concerned Black photographers who wish to exchange ideas and photo methods.
+Founded in the fall of 2017, CBIM is a collective of concerned Black photographers who wish to exchange ideas and photo methods.
 We're a growing community of photographic artists who center the diversity of the Black experience via public dialogues, curatorial projects, and collaborative initiatives.

-Our Philosophy: Exposure is rooted in expanding critical thought and dialogue concerning the ethics and practice of Black identified photographic artists.
+Our Philosophy: We’re rooted in expanding critical thought and dialogue concerning the ethics and practice of Black identified photographic artists.
 We believe that the stories of black identified communities should be told by folks of the Black Diaspora with integrity and creative ingenuity.
 We support the work of Black photographers who also seek to maintain our stories, our cultural legacies, and uplift of those within the Black Diaspora.